 Kid’s Herpetological Society Coordinator*

 Angel has been interested in reptiles and amphibians since a very young age, however, her parents never allowed her to keep any; causing her love for them to subside.
 After meeting Ryan, her husband, that passion quickly came back and has grown every day since.
-Her reptile passion lies with turtles, tortoises, and rare colubrids.
+Her reptile passion lies with turtles, tortoises, boas and rare colubrids.
 Angel is a stay at home mother.
-She has a 4 year old son, Zakk, a 2 year old daughter, Naomi, and twin baby girls, Lily and Adelise, (born in November of 2013) all of which keep her very busy.
-Both older kids love reptiles, which is something you’ll find with everyone in the family.
+She has a 6 year old son, Zakk, a 4 year old daughter, Naomi, and twin 2 year old girls, Lily and Adelise, all of which keep her very busy.
+The kids love reptiles, which is something you’ll find with everyone in the family.